Does the project look interesting or has it helped you out at all? A star for the project helps a lot.

 - Open General to set the site name, registration behavior, and core public-site options.

-- Open Security to configure login protections, IP controls, captcha, email verification, and built-in two-factor authentication rules.
+- Open Security to configure login protections, IP controls, captcha, email verification, built-in two-factor authentication rules, and the VPN/proxy protection mode used for enforcement or fraud-intelligence collection.

 - Open Email to configure SMTP, test outgoing mail, and edit your templates.

-- Open Storage to add local or external file servers and choose your delivery method.
+- Open Storage to add local or external file servers, use the add/edit/migrate workflows, and follow the browser-upload CORS guidance for object storage.

-- Open Uploads and Downloads to set limits, chunking, wait times, direct-link behavior, and guest/free-user rules.
+- Open Uploads and Downloads to set limits, chunking, wait times, direct-link behavior, guest/free-user rules, and the download-state behavior that controls how blocked or unavailable file pages are shown.

 - Open SEO to manage titles, metadata templates, sitemap/robots output, and verification codes.